 a. be approved at any legally called meeting of this congregation by a majority vote of those voting members present and voting; and

-b. be ratified without change unchanged at the next regular meeting of this congregation held pursuant to C10.01 by a two-thirds vote of those voting members present and voting.; and have the effective date included in the resolution and noted in the constitution.
+b. be ratified unchanged at the next regular meeting of this congregation by a two-thirds vote of those voting members present and voting.;

 *C16.03.
 Any amendments to this constitution that result from the processes provided in *C16.01. and *C16.02. shall be sent by the secretary of this congregation to the synod.
 The synod shall notify this congregation of its decision to approve or disapprove the proposed changes; the changes shall go into effect upon notification that the synod has approved them.

 *C16.04.
 This constitution may be amended to bring any section into conformity with a section or sections, either required or not required, of the Model Constitution for Congregations of the Evangelical Lutheran Church in America as most recently amended by the Churchwide Assembly.
-Such amendments may be approved by a majority vote of those voting members present and voting at any legally called meeting of this congregation without presentation at a prior meeting of this congregation, provided that the Congregation Council has submitted by mail or electronic means, as permitted by state law, notice to the congregation of such an amendment or amendments, together with the council’s recommendations, at least 30 days prior to the meeting.
+Such amendments may be approved by a majority vote of those voting members present and voting at any legally called meeting of this congregation without presentation at a prior meeting of this congregation, provided that the Congregation Council has submitted by mail or electronic means, as permitted by state law, notice to this congregation of such an amendment or amendments, together with the council’s recommendations, at least 30 days prior to the meeting.
 Upon the request of at least two (2) voting members of this congregation, the Congregation Council shall submit such notice.
 Following the adoption of an amendment, the secretary of this congregation shall submit a copy thereof to the synod.
-Such provisions shall become effective immediately following a vote of approval.
+Such provisions shall become effective immediately following the congregation’s vote of approval.

 Chapter 17.